bmuha1/companion_cats/README.md

 ## Introduction

+All students at Holberton School are tasked with completing a capstone project at the end of the foundations year.
+For my project, I created Companion Cats, a platform to borrow cats built in Python utilizing various APIs.
+The purpose of the project is to demonstrate my ability to create a full stack web app after completing nine months of projects at Holberton.
+I wanted to challenge myself to create a responsive website on my own.
+I completed both the front end and the back end.
+We were given two weeks to come up with an idea and conduct research, two weeks to implement the project, and one week to create a landing page and presentation.

-The site is deployed on Heroku: https://companion-cats.herokuapp.com/
+The site is deployed [on Heroku](https://companion-cats.herokuapp.com/).

-I wrote a blog post about this project: [The Making of Companion Cats](https://medium.com/@bmuha1/the-making-of-companion-cats-3311a967b17f)
+I wrote a blog post about this project: [The Making of Companion Cats](https://medium.com/@bmuha1/the-making-of-companion-cats-3311a967b17f).

-My LinkedIn page is available here: https://www.linkedin.com/in/brentmuha/
+My LinkedIn page is [available here](https://www.linkedin.com/in/brentmuha/).

 ## Inspiration